Best mortgage brokers in Sydney 2024

 And again, while we listed the best mortgage brokers in Sydney in order, every single broker on this list is a standout in their own right.
 So, no matter who you go with, you'll be working with a professional.

 Do I need a mortgage broker?
-Not legally.
+Not legally, so to say.
 You can walk right into the bank and try to negotiate the loan yourself.
 However, securing a mortgage using a broker can mean much lower interest rates that you cannot access on your own.
-In fact, we found a great article giving the top five reasons for using a mortgage broker Sydney, and you can read it here.
+In fact, we found a great article giving the top five reasons for using a broker, and you can read it here.

 Do I need a Sydney-based broker?
 Yes.
 The brokers on our list know the ebbs and flows of the Sydney market better than anyone, and certainly better than someone from Perth.
 Now, to be fair, we wouldn't recommend these five brokers to someone in Perth, either.
 But if you're buying in or around Sydney, these are your five.